What Does Paper Lamination Involve And How Is It Different To Encapsulation?

 - Posters – Gives them extra durability and makes them splashproof (from the front, at least).

-- Stickers – Makes them thicker and more durable.
+- Stickers – This makes them thicker and more durable.

-- Printed adhesive vinyl – Makes the surface more scratch-resistant and makes it easier to apply to a substrate, such as glass or aluminium panel.
+- Printed adhesive vinyl – This makes the surface more scratch-resistant and makes it easier to apply to a substrate, such as glass or aluminium panel.

 - Menus – These are a great example of a laminated job.
-Laminating a menu makes it splashproof and easy to clean, so that they can be re-used again and again.
+Laminating a menu makes it splashproof and easy to clean so that it can be re-used again and again.
 Lamination also adds thickness and gives menus a more premium finish, especially with matt or soft-touch lamination options.